NiX0n/mumblsrt/COMPILING_WHISPER.md

 # Compiling Whisper.cpp
 Specific to Ubuntu 24.04, as of 2025/10/01.

 I had problems with the 1.8.0 release.
 It may be resolved by the time of reading.
-After rolling back to this specific revision of Whisper.cpp was successful.
+After rolling back to this specific revision of Whisper.cpp, compile was successful.

 ## Install dependencies
 ```sh